gustavostuff/chess-board-water-demo/README.md

 ### Assumptions

 * If we consider each square is a square inch, then the heights can only be integer inch values, so the total water volume will be an integer amount of cubic inches.

+* To run this demo in you machine you need to install LÖVE (https://love2d.org/), download the .love file and just click on it